barisustek/RoofStackCaseStudy/README.md

 ## About The Project

 This project is created for RoofStack case study.
-Test scenarios were prepared in BDD format using Cucumber.
+Test scenarios are prepared in BDD format using Cucumber.

 ### Prerequisites